sdilts/sdilts.github.io/_posts/2026-6-12-fetching-cl-dependencies.md

 ## Step 3: Building the system

 We can now kickoff the build process.
 First, we need to setup the same source registry as we did in step 1.
 If we dumped the configuration to a file, we can just load it.
-After calling `asdf:make`, we will have our final executable.
+After calling `asdf:make`[^asdf-make], we will have our final executable.

 ``` lisp
 (load "init-build-env.lisp")